This post contains affiliate links.

 Fortunately, there are ways around this limitation and you can achieve both heat embossing and dry embossing with your Cricut Explore cutting machine.
 If you aren’t sure what embossing is, it is a technique that adds a raised surface to a material, often giving it a “pop” effect.
-It’s a fun and creative technique that you can add for making cards and scrapbooking.
+It’s a fun and creative technique that you can add to making cards and scrapbooking.